 Revenue growth validates our business model, by demonstrating our ability to develop our customer base and increase ARPU across our product portfolio.

 EBITDA

 EBITDA is total Group profit before net financing costs, taxation, depreciation and amortisation, gains/losses on disposals of assets, impairment losses and share of profit of associates.

-The 2019 comparative value represents pro forma numbers, with actual EBITDA being (\$58.8m).
-A reconciliation of pro forma to the 2019 actuals is provided in appendix 1 of the 2019 and 2020 financial statements of Connect Bidco Limited which is not replicated here.
+\$1,352.4m